 Gift Shopping Deals . . . from Brads deals

 Here’s how I save money and time during the holidays.
-Why wait til Thanksgiving to see the ads—checkout the Black Friday lists online.
+Why wait till Thanksgiving to see the ads—check out the Black Friday lists online.
 I really like BradsDeals.com.
-When you sign up they send the stores list as soon as available and you can also save your own customized list sorted by store and items which you can print at any time.
+When you sign up they send the store’s list as soon as available and you can also save your own customized list sorted by store and items which you can print at any time.
 They make it so much less confusing!
 I also go to JC Penneys for their free Mickey Mouse snow globes (it’s an annual tradition I’ve done for years with my son and now with my grandkids).
-I love free but get confused easily in my mature age, so BradsDeals really helps me stay on track.
+I love free but get confused easily at my mature age, so BradsDeals really helps me stay on track.
 Dreama Chereza – Fort Myers, FL

 RELATED ARTICLE: Best Retirement Gifts Ideas

 There is no place like eBay for the holidays (shopping that is).
 Especially if you’re buying smaller items – books, CDs and DVDs all of which can be shipped pretty inexpensively.
 We’ve been doing some late-night gift shopping — after the kids are in bed — and have been picking up some bargains. eBay, for most items, is a buyers market — overstocked with items, many of which go unsold.
 Three tips to protect yourself.